-While the District's permit fee and DMV revenues are relatively stable, operating costs continue to grow due to inflation, increased state and federal mandates, and rising pension costs.
+While the District's permit fee and DMV revenues are relatively stable, operating costs continue to grow due to inflation and increased state and federal mandates.
 As new state mandates and programs are established that increase District program costs such as new incentive funding and AB 617 implementation, the District continues to successfully advocate for the required state resources to offset these costs.
-In the coming years, ongoing advocacy for needed incentive funding (e.g. cap and trade funds, AB 2522/Moyer extension), AB 617, and other resources will be important to ensure continued and successful implementation of these programs.
+While the District has been successful in advocating for state clean air incentive and implementation funding, the state's upcoming 2024-25 budget will be impacted by a significant projected deficit (recently estimated at \$68 billion).
+In the coming years, ongoing advocacy for needed incentive funding (e.g. FARMER, cap and trade funds, alternatives to burning), AB 617, and other resources will be important to ensure continued and successful implementation of these programs.

-Over the past several years, the District has placed a high priority on addressing rising pension costs and unfunded pension liability.
+Over the past several years, the District has placed a high priority on addressing pension costs and unfunded pension liability.
 As a first step, the District negotiated with employees to add a second retirement tier for new employees hired on or after July 31, 2012.
 In 2015, the District took significant steps to reduce the District's future unfunded pension obligations by transitioning to an employee contribution of a 50% share of total normal retirement costs resulting in a reduction in employer contribution rates, which was achieved in 2017.
 Additionally, during the 2016-17 Budget process, to address the District's share of Kern County Employees' Retirement Association Unfunded Accrued Actuarial Liability (UAAL), the Governing Board approved funding a new Pension Stabilization Reserve Fund of \$1,250,000, which equaled to 2% of the District's share of Kern County Employees' Retirement Association Unfunded Accrued Actuarial Liability (UAAL) as of June 30, 2016, and an additional annual contribution equivalent to 1% of the UAAL balance each year thereafter.
-The Pension Stabilization Reserve Fund balance is \$4,580,000 as of June 30, 2021.
+The Pension Stabilization Reserve Fund balance is \$6,380,000 as of June 30, 2023.
 The Pension Stabilization Reserve Fund can be utilized to fund the District's Employer Required Contribution in circumstances of large unexpected Retirement Rate increase or for funding District's UAAL.
 Future funding and utilization of the Pension Stabilization Reserve Fund will require the Governing Board's approval.
 The District will continue to look for additional opportunities within the bounds of applicable laws to reduce the District's long-term pension costs.